WizzWriters/Octasm/README.md

             $0b01010000
 ```

 Currently there is only a one value type: `sprite`.
 You can refer to sprites via labels.
-For example to load an address of the sprite with label `sprite2` to address register, you can write `ld %i, $sprite2`.
+For example to load the address of the sprite with label `sprite2` to address register, you can write `ld %i, $sprite2`.

 ## List of instructions